crashlooping/dead-mans-switch/README.md

 ## Building and CI/CD

-- Binaries for Windows (x64) and Linux (x64, ARM) are built via GitHub Actions.
+- Binaries for Windows (x64) and Linux (x64, ARM) are built via GitHub Actions with embedded build metadata (build time and git commit).
 - Docker images are built and pushed to the GitHub Container Registry for all major platforms.
 - Multi-arch Docker images are available under the `:latest` tag.
+- Build metadata is displayed in the web UI footer and logged during startup for version tracking.

 ## Extending Notifications